hercychang/prep-step-1/part5-methods/method_definition.md

 variables declared upon method definition that represent the arguments passed in upon invocation.
 A method that's invoked with zero arguments would have zero parameters.
 Method definition ends in `end`.
 The code between the `def` statement and `end` is the method body.
-The **method body** is the subroutine the method definition encapsulates.
+The **method body** is the subroutine that the method definition encapsulates.

 Defining a method does not invoke it, i.e., it does not instruct the Ruby interpreter to execute the code inside the method's body.
-One invokes custom methods by appending the arguments to the method's name.
-Try running this in the
+One invokes custom methods by appending the arguments to the method's name:
-shell:

 ```ruby
 add_two_numbers(1, 2)